No items found.

 Bottled it?
 Or Don't Kill the Messenger?

 Moog claims the Messenger keeps the essence of classics like the Minimoog Model D and Voyager alive, yet updates the architecture with features like wave folding and multi-mode filtering.
 Traditionally, Moog designs have been conservative when it comes to oscillator shaping, so the use of dynamic wavefolding is a notable step forward.
-But there are so many alternatives, both more expensive and less expensive, that
+But there are so many alternatives, both more expensive and less expensive, that the Messenger will have to lean on character rather than spec-sheet wins to justify the price.

 • How intuitive the new UI is in practice, especially compared to the Grandmother and Matriarch.